AineNicD/data-representation-project/README.md

 ## Repository files:

 - [app.py]() - A Flask server that has a REST API that performs CRUD operations.
-- [init.sql]() which contains the SQL code to create the database Vaccination, that has two tables, recipients and vaccinators.
+- [initdb.sql]() which contains the SQL code to create the database Vaccination, that has two tables, recipients and vaccinators.
 There is a third table called users that was used to create the users for authorisation logging in.
 - [dbconfig.py]() - A configuration file for the SQL database.
 - A data access object file called [VaccinationDao]() which contains CRUD operations for both tables within the Vaccination database.
 - [templates/base.html]() contains the base html for the web pages.